We design robotic palletising systems for outstanding palletising robots performance

 We also work with reputable palletising system suppliers for more efficiency on conveyors.
 However, if you are not sure how much a palletising robotic cell costs, please click on our Robotic Calculator to have an idea of the costs.

-There are a number of advantages in using an industrial robot for this work:
+There are a number of advantages in using an industrial robot for palletising system:

-Firstly as mentioned above this is a highly repetitive task which is very tiring for a human worker.
-The human worker building up products onto a pallet will require numerous breaks whereas the robot will be able to work 24 hours a day, 7 days a week if necessary.
+- First, as mentioned above this is a highly repetitive task that is very tiring for a human worker.
+The human worker building up products onto a pallet will require numerous breaks.
+On the other hand, the robot will be able to work 24 hours a day, 7 days a week if necessary.

-Third, the industrial robot will have a much greater palletising speed than a human can achieve.
-The cycle time between a product being picked up and placed and the robot returning to the pick position will be shorter than that which a human can achieve.
+- Third, the industrial robot has a much greater palletising speed than a human can achieve.
+So, the cycle time between a product being picked up and placed.
+As well, the robot returning to the pick position will be shorter than that which a human can achieve.